 How can everyone have access to the digital economy?

 All solutions selected for Solve’s five current Global Challenges will receive a $10,000 grant funded by Solve.
+In addition, Solver teams selected for the Digital Inclusion Challenge will receive additional funding made possible by Member Women's WorldWide Web (W4).
 Solver teams will be selected by a panel of cross-sector judges.

 The ASA Prize for Equitable Education

 The ASA Prize for Equitable Education will award a prize for digital solutions tailored to U.S.-based primary and secondary classrooms that provide career exploration or experimentation.
 Solutions that are embedded as part of core curriculum, utilize project based learning, ensure equitable access, and have an emphasis on teacher professional development are preferred.
 American Student Assistance® (ASA) is committed to helping students know themselves, know their options, and make informed decisions to achieve their education and career goals.
 Up to $250,000 will be granted to or invested in solutions from the Equitable Classrooms Challenge, the Digital Inclusion Challenge, the Antiracist Technology in the US Challenge, and/or Indigenous Communities Fellowship.

 The Andan Prize for Innovation in Refugee Inclusion

 The Andan Prize for Innovation in Refugee Inclusion is open to solutions that advance the economic, financial, and political inclusion of refugees.
 The prize is funded by Andan Foundation, a Swiss non-profit foundation dedicated to supporting solutions that promote refugee resilience, self-reliance and integration.
 Up to $100,000 will be granted to up to four eligible Solver teams from across any of Solve’s Global Challenges and the Community Indigenous Fellowship.